Liam Cosgrave: Welfare measures

-"Blow-Ins": 1977 election
+Final years as Taoiseach

-In May 1977, Cosgrave addressed a Fine Gael Ard Fheis on the eve of the general election.
-He made a strong attack on "blow-ins" who could "blow out or blow up".
-This was taken to be an attack either on Kader Asmal, founder of the Irish Anti Apartheid Movement and the Irish Council for Civil Liberties, or on Bruce Arnold, the British-born political writer in the Irish Independent newspaper who had been vociferously opposed to Cosgrave's policies, particularly regarding the President and the wealth tax.
-While the Fine Gael grassroots loved it, it backfired politically.
+Cosgrave delivered his final address as Fine Gael leader at the party's Ard Fheis in May, on the eve of the 1977 general election.
+He linked the government's security measures to those taken by his father's administrations in the 1920s, declaring, "Not for the first time has this party stood between the people of this country and anarchy", before making a strong attack on "blow-ins" who could "blow out or blow up".
+This was taken to be an attack on the British-born political writer Bruce Arnold, of the Irish Independent newspaper, who had been vociferously opposed to Cosgrave's policies, particularly regarding the President and the wealth tax, an interpretation later favoured over the alternative reading that it targeted Kader Asmal, founder of the Irish Anti-Apartheid Movement and the Irish Council for Civil Liberties.
+While the Fine Gael grassroots loved it, it attracted wider criticism and backfired politically.

-James Tully, the Labour Minister for Local Government had redrawn the constituency boundaries (the "Tullymander") and had expected that the new boundaries would favour the two government parties.
-Dublin, apart from Dún Laoghaire, was divided into some 13 three-seat constituencies where Fine Gael and Labour were to take one seat each reducing Fianna Fáil to a minority rump in the capital.
-The election campaign started without Cosgrave taking any opinion polls in advance and was therefore unaware of the extent of Fianna Fáil's support.
-During the campaign, the National Coalition made up some ground but the Fianna Fáil manifesto of promises (including the abolition of rates, and the car tax) was proved very popular in the electorate and the National Coalition was heavily defeated, with Fianna Fáil winning an unprecedentedly large parliamentary majority, including unexpected second seats in many Dublin constituencies.
+James Tully, the Labour Minister for Local Government, had redrawn the constituency boundaries (the "Tullymander") and had expected that the new boundaries would favour the two government parties.
+Dublin, apart from Dún Laoghaire, was divided into some 13 three-seat constituencies where Fine Gael and Labour were to take one seat each, reducing Fianna Fáil to a minority rump in the capital.